 Many home buyers incorrectly assume that because the Pre-Foreclosure homes are listed alongside traditional listings pulled from MLS, that they must be for sale and available for showings.
 Consequently, many real estate agents are frustrated by Pre-Foreclosure listings as well.

 The current low inventory of homes has prompted home buyers to search for Pre-Foreclosure listings as an alternative option to regular listings, which were at an all-time low in the beginning of the year.
-Since so many listings show up in the search results, buyers mistakenly believe these are also for sale.
-Often, when they contact their Buyer Agent to schedule a showing for these Pre-Foreclosure homes, they don’t believe Agents when they say the homes are not for sale.
+Since so many listings show up in the search results, buyers mistakenly believe the Pre-Foreclosed properties are also for sale.
+Often, when they contact their buyer’s agent to schedule a showing for these Pre-Foreclosure homes, they don’t believe agents when they say the homes are not for sale.

-We’ve received a lot of feedback from our buyer agents and also from agents outside our company and they agree they are seeing this happen with buyers more and more.
+We’ve received a lot of feedback from our buyer’s agents and from agents outside our company and they agree they are seeing this happen with buyers more and more.

 We advise home buyers that the best way to use Zillow is to select the red For Sale option when searching, as this will only show homes that are actually for sale.
 They should not select the blue Pre-Foreclosure option when searching.
 If a home is for sale it will show up — even if it is a foreclosure — when you select the red For Sale option.
 This way you can be sure you are not missing out on any homes on the market.

 We pulled sample data on homes across the state to see which Pre-Foreclosure listings are actually for sale.
 As you can see, most of these listings are not for sale, are not listed on MLS and most likely will never go on the market.
 Homes on this list that actually are for sale will show up when you select the red For Sale option when searching on Zillow or in a direct MLS feed.
 The best way to avoid disappointment is to avoid searching Pre-Foreclosure listings altogether.
 That way you will not miss out on anything.

 |Address||For Sale On MLS||Order of Notice from Lender|